vfarah-if/GitPlayground/src/ngAccidentStatistics/README.md

 # NgAccidentStatistics

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.
-Most of this project was developed using standard Angular patterns.
+Most of this project was developed using standard Angular patterns which can be understood further down with references to the CLI and very good Angular documentation.

 The only part I wanted to ellaborate on is my testing folder within each folder.
-When ever I create a component or a service, I always create a test component and test module that can be utilised by whatever consumes the artifact.
-This made things very simple for testing and always puts cousuming the component in your design choice.
-I created a simple testing mechanism for RXJS methods exposing jasmine spies for mocking the data expectations and instead of doing Jasmine Marble testing, I simply exposed simple observables from json data files which allowed easy configuration of different tests, see code for more details.
-This made it very easy to test data for different scenarios very simple.
+When creating a component or a service, I always create a test component and test module that can be utilised by whatever consumes the artifact.
+This made things very simple for testing and always puts consuming the component in your design choice.
+I created a simple testing mechanism for RXJS methods exposing Jasmine Spies for mocking the data expectations and instead of doing Jasmine Marble testing, I exposed simple observables from json data files which allowed easy configuration of different tests, see code for more details.
+This made it very easy to test data for different scenarios.
 I kept it simple for testing the components and this strategy lends itself to more complicated scenarios.
 Take a look at the diffent *testing* folders for a better idea of what I am talking about.

 ## Development server